yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

 }
 ```
-and the other part in the jwtServcie :
+and the other part in the jwtService :

 ```java

 @Service